Herbal3d/basil/Basilts/docs/InitialConnectionHandshake.md

 SpaceServer => Basil (response to OpenConnection)
         {
             'Op': BMessageOps.OpenSessionResp,
-            'ResponseCode': 'uniqueCodeForResponseToThisRequest',
+            'RCode': 'uniqueCodeForResponseToThisRequest',
             'Auth': 'authTokenForServerSendingToBasil',
             'IProps': {
                 'serverAuth': 'authTokenForBasilSendingToServer'
             }
         }

-Once the OpenSession is complete, the client has an auth to send in requests to the service (IProps.serverAuth) and the service has an auth to send with requests to Basil (IProps.clientAuth).
+Once the OpenSession is complete, the Basil has an auth to send in requests to the service (IProps.serverAuth) and the service has an auth to send with requests to Basil (IProps.clientAuth).